 What to Expect When Getting Your Wisdom Tooth Removed

-Once your dentist has diagnosed the condition and has advised an extraction (removal) for your wisdom tooth, there are a few things which you need to know before you undergo the procedure.
+Once your dentist has diagnosed the condition and has advised a wisdom tooth extraction, there are a few things that you need to know before you undergo the procedure.
 Like,

 - You have to inform the oral surgeon about any health issues or medications that you might be taking.

-- It is adviseable to take an off from school, college or work on the day the procedure is scheduled.
+- It is advisable to take an off from school, college, or work on the day the procedure is scheduled.

 - Request your surgeon if the procedure can be scheduled during the morning hours and do have a good and filling breakfast.

 - The procedure is usually performed under local anesthesia, wherein you might feel numb on your lips, tongue, and cheek during the procedure and for a few hours even after it.

 - The surgeon may have to cut a part of your gum or bone in order to remove the tooth in case the tooth is stuck inside the bone.
 In such a case, you might even have a stitch or two given on the gum.
 If the stitches are not resorbable, you will have to visit your dentist, a week later to have the stitches removed.

 - Most of the patients are alert enough to go back home on their own after the completion of the tooth removal procedure.
 However, for the few who do feel a little weak and may have a family member or a friend to escort them home.